Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons18.md

 ```

 - This doesn't only hide your `private key` from plain sight in the command line but also facilitates faster terminal usage, imagine you'd have to copy-paste the `http://127.0.0.1:8545` RPC URL over and over again.
 It's cleaner this way.
 But yes, now we have the private key in plain text in the .env file, that's not good.

+## How to handle this problem with production code?